 Spending on subscription services increased by nearly 40% year-on-year at the height of lockdown.

 Pret a Manger recently became the latest brand to introduce a new subscription service, offering customers unlimited coffee for £20 a month, in a bid to drive loyalty at a time when a high percentage of its usual clientele are still working from home.

 This is where an AI-powered view of customer data, enabling you to serve the right customer with the right message at the right time, is key.
 You can identify those who are more likely to subscribe and look after them with tailored offers and personalized comms.
-Check out our Customer AI solution to explore this in more depth.
+Check out our Customer Intelligence solution to explore this in more depth.